 After our picnic and a short walkabout, we headed down Carr Canyon to Highway 92 at the base of the Huachuca Mountains.
 Turning north, it is only a mile or so to Ramsey Canyon Road.
 Heading up Ramsey Canyon Road the Folklore Preserve is about 3 miles on the left.
 If you get to the Nature Conservancy’s Visitors Center at the end of the road, you missed it.

 Arizona Folklore Preserve

 The Arizona Folklore Preserve is a small, rustic venue staffed mostly with volunteers.
 Mr. Ellis is the founder and artist-in-residence here in beautiful Ramsey Canyon, where he performs one weekend a month.
 Guest country, Western, & folk artists perform on the other three weekends.
-For upcoming schedule, click HERE.
+For the upcoming schedule at the AFP, click HERE.

 Balladeers tell stories through their music and Dolan Ellis is an excellent storyteller, songwriter, singer, and guitarist.
 His one-man show was totally worth the drive from Tucson for the hour and a half performance.
 Reservations for upcoming performances are highly recommended: (520)378-6165 or email [email protected]

 Of course, there is another good reason to visit Ramsey Canyon.
 Anyone who has been here knows the natural beauty of the Canyon itself.
 170 species of birds, including 14 varieties of hummers, have been spotted in Ramsey Canyon, where temperatures are typically 10-15 degrees cooler than Tucson.
 A trail parallels Ramsey Creek and further up the mountain are more trails into the Coronado National Forest.
 Keep an eye out for black bear, coati, wild turkey, white-tail deer, mountain lion, bobcat, and other wildlife.